Why We Lead Education Roundtable: Fostering the Leadership of AANHPI Girls and Gender-Expansive Youth

 Mala Batra

-Mala Batra joined Aspire in 2011 and has managed various functions including strategy, growth, and operations – overseeing the launch of six new Aspire schools, designing the organization’s strategic planning process, leading Aspire’s expansion into Memphis, and supporting the spinoff of Schoolzilla to share Aspire’s data tools with the sector.
+Mala Batra is the CEO of Aspire Public Schools – a charter management organization serving historically under-resourced communities in 36 schools across California spanning grades TK-12.
+Mala joined Aspire Public Schools in 2011, serving in various roles across strategy and growth including overseeing the launch of six new Aspire schools and leading Aspire’s expansion into Memphis.
 Mala served as Aspire’s Chief of Staff for 3 years before serving as interim CEO in 2018.

 Prior to joining Aspire, Mala held strategy and project management roles at Levi Strauss & Co. and Gap Inc. and worked as a consultant for Deloitte.
 Mala holds a B.S. from University of California, Berkeley and an M.B.A from Harvard Business School.